-Carpentry Pre-Apprentice Program
+Carpentry Pre-Apprentice Program (on hold)

 Our Carpentry Pre-Apprenticeship Training Program in partnership with Skilled Trades College of Canada prepares Aboriginal people for long-term employment to address the shortage of highly skilled trades people in the GTA.